joanclario/Faltings-Elliptic-Curves-over-Q/Mathematica_scripts/README.md

 # Wolfram Mathematica Files for the Article

-This repository contains the Mathematica files associated with the article.
+This repository contains the Wolfram Mathematica notebooks associated with the article.

 ## Contents